mlss-senegal/mlss-senegal.github.io/README.md

 - **Email**: [mlss.senegal2025@gmail.com](mailto:mlss.senegal2025@gmail.com)
 - **Website**: [mlss-senegal.github.io](https://mlss-senegal.github.io)

-Alternatively, you can use contact adilsalim@microsoft.com or e_ndiaye@apple.com to send us a message.
+Alternatively, you can use adilsalim@microsoft.com or e_ndiaye@apple.com to send us a message.

 We will get back to you as soon as possible ;-)